-My review of the first novel in the series, Falling Free, is An outstanding sci-fi series.
+My review of the first novel in this series, Falling Free, is An outstanding sci-fi series.
 The second, Shards of Honor, is The exciting second book in Lois McMaster Bujold’s Vorkosigan Saga.
 You’ll find the third, Barrayar, here: The Vorkosigan Saga: much more than a space opera.
 Number four, The Warrior’s Apprentice, is In Lois McMaster Bujold’s Vorkosigan Saga, Miles begins his journey.
 And you’ll find all the books in the Vorkosigan Saga at The pleasures of reading the complete Vorkosigan Saga.

 - The ultimate guide to the all-time best science fiction novels;